renesas-rz/rzv_drp-ai_tvm/tutorials/README.md

 2. Compile script with pytorch model [CPU and DRP-AI accelerator]
 3. Compile script with onnx model [Only CPU]

+All scripts use the DRP-AI Pre-processing Runtime Compile Module to generate Object files for pre-processing, which is `preprocess` directory in the output directory.
+For more details on DRP-AI Pre-processing Runtime, please refer to its [Documentation](../docs/PreRuntime.md).

 ## 1. Compile onnx models